NCKempke/PIPS-IPMpp/README.md

 # LICENSE

 PIPS-IPM++ is derivative work of PIPS-IPM.
+While the original code retains it old licensing all PIPS-IPM++ additions are distirbuted under the [LPGLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html).

 See LICENSE file.